dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ### Configure Secrets

-Start by creating a `secrets.ini` file (you can use secrets.example.ini as template) under `/src/runtimes/` containing the settings mentioned in the next sections from the [GitHub repo](https://github.com/auth0/auth0-alexa-authentication-sample).
+Start by creating a `secrets.example.ini` file (you can use [secrets.example.ini](https://github.com/auth0/auth0-alexa-authentication-sample/blob/master/src/runtimes/secrets.example.ini) as template) under `/src/runtimes/` containing the settings mentioned in the next sections from the [GitHub repo](https://github.com/auth0/auth0-alexa-authentication-sample).

 #### Mandatory Settings